Need to talk? Call 1800 882 436.

 Issues with breastfeeding

-Sometimes breastfeeding can be challenging (it’s important to remember that you and your baby are learning).
-Some of the challenges can include:
+Sometimes, breastfeeding can be challenging.
+It’s important to be patient and remember that both you and your baby are learning.

 • painful, blocked ducts in your breasts

-• mastitis — an inflammation of your breast that can cause pain and flu-like symptoms
+• mastitis — inflammation of your breast that can cause pain and flu-like symptoms

-• oral thrush and/or breast and nipple thrush
+• oral thrush or breast and nipple thrush

 • inverted or flat nipples — consider getting advice from a professional about trying a nipple shield

-• difficulty with baby attaching to your breast — this can often be resolved with positioning and attachment advice or it could be due to issues such as tongue-tie, or a cleft palate
+• difficulty attaching your baby to your breast — seek advice on positioning and attachment and check for issues such as tongue-tie or cleft palate

 • your baby becoming 'fussy' at the breast or refusing to feed